At Home with the Iban Headhunters

 Departure to Kuching

-On your final day with your host family you will wake up to another home cooked breakfast, before going on a short walk around the longhouse area to learn about their crops and way of life.
-Then you’ll say a sad goodbye to your hosts and head to Kuching, arriving late in the evening.
+On your final day with your host family you will wake up to another home cooked breakfast, before going on a short walk around the longhouse to learn about their crops and way of life.
+Then you’ll say goodbye to your hosts as you head back to Kuching by boat and minibus, arriving late in the evening.

 Where to next?
 This trip goes together perfectly with these: